What is environmental enrichment?

 How do I get started?

 Think about what the species your target animal belongs to would normally do.
-For example, cats might stalk, hunt, and catch small prey items punctuated by climbing, running, and resting during a normal day.
+For example, dogs might stalk, hunt, and catch small prey items punctuated by sniffing, digging, running, and resting during a normal day.
 Look for activities that encourage or mimic these:

 - Food based enrichment – hide a small ball filled with food so she can hunt and find it, then it will zip around the house like a mouse when batted and pushed encouraging chasing, catching, and consuming behaviors.